chrisnoonan98675/site/xl-test/how-to/add-a-project-to-xl-test.markdown

 subject:
 - Projects
 tags:
-- Project
+- project
 ---

-Test specifications are grouped in different projects.
+[Test specifications](/xl-test/how-to/add-a-test-specification.html) are grouped in projects.
 A test specification is always contained by exactly one project.
 To add a new project:

 1. Click **Projects** in the top menu bar.
 2. Click on the **Add project** button.